 Welcome to Chicago!

+Welcome to Chicago!
 Located on the shore of Lake Michigan, Chicago is a city full of history, beauty, and culture.
 From the Cubs to Chicago blues, America’s third largest city offers something for everyone.
 Chicago’s skyline is among the world’s tallest and most dense and is dotted with architectural gems lining the city’s unusually wide streets.
 It is at once a truly gritty, working-class city with a varied and diverse population and an international center of cutting edge visual, performing, and gastronomic arts.
 In the new millennium, Chicago continues to be an economic powerhouse and major world financial center.
-Whether performing on stage at the Navy Pier, or alongside a local Chicago choir, your ensemble will find Chicago a perfect destination to share your music.
+Whether performing at one of the city’s celebrated museums or alongside a local choir, your ensemble will find Chicago the perfect destination to share your music.
 The centralized location of the city, unmatched performance venues, and world-class attractions continue to make Chicago one of the most popular destinations in the country.

 Welcome to Chicago!